Aging health dynamics cross a tipping point near age 75: Methods

 where $D$, $R$ and $h$ are the damage, repair and mortality hazards, respectively.
 For example, $S_d$ is the probability of an attribute `surviving' damage and thus represents the (non-)transition of $0\to0$.
 Eq.~\ref{eq:ll} estimates the parameters of Eq.~\ref{eq:fi} in the limit of a large number of attributes.
 See supplemental for full details.

-Prior related works using Poisson modelling suggest that transition rates should vary smoothly and approximately log-linearly with age \cite{Farrell2022-di}, and that a log-linear function of $f$ fits well \cite{Mitnitski2006-fq}.
-(Those works neglected to analyse the dynamical behaviour of the FI as a function of both age and health, which we do.)
-Using a log-linear model is convenient to ensure non-negative rates.
-We thus investigated rates with the general form

-where $\Gamma$ is a rate, including: damage, $D$, repair, $R$, or survival hazard, $h$.
-When we compare models, all rates (damage, repair and survival) have the same parametric form unless otherwise stated.
-The model likelihood must be solved numerically past linear order in $t$ (Gompertz), hence we did not consider $t^2$ (not an issue for $f$).
+When we compare models, all rates (damage, repair and survival) have the same parametric form given by Eq.~\ref{eq:Gamma} unless otherwise stated.
+The model likelihood must be solved numerically past linear order in $t$ (i.e. past Gompertz), hence we did not consider rates with quadratic $t^2$ dependence.
 We fit directly to longitudinal binary health attribute deficit data, together with survival.
 During model selection we determine which of the $\gamma_i$ are necessary to efficiently fit the data.

 Missing values were uncommon.
 For the health attribute variables, 99.1\% (HRS) and 99.8\% (ELSA) of data were reported (available case), with 80.7\% (HRS) and 96.2\% (ELSA) of individuals having all variables measured (complete case).
 The least commonly measured variable that we included in the FI for HRS was difficulty climbing several flights of stairs (5.7\% missing) and for ELSA was self-reported general health (0.4\% missing).
 We fit to the available case data and simulated using the complete case data.